-The Piece Hall is where Stage Four – The Yorkshire Terrier arm of the race – will start on Sunday May 6.
-There’s plenty of room for people to come along and offer a warm welcome to the cyclists as they set off on the first of six categorised climbs on the Côte de Hebden Bridge.
-And The Piece Hall has planned a full day of Tour de Yorkshire fun!
+The Piece Hall is where Stage Four – The Yorkshire Terrier arm of the race – will start on Sunday May 5th.
+There’s plenty of room for people to come along and offer a warm welcome to the cyclists as they set off, and The Piece Hall has planned a full day of Tour de Yorkshire fun!

 As in past years, there are bound to be lots of surprises and excitement along the way.
 The 2016 Tour de Yorkshire saw Sir Bradley Wiggins unexpectedly pull out of the race on Greenhow Hill coming out of Pateley Bridge, while the 2014 Tour De France: Grand Depart race saw Mark Cavendish crash just before reaching the finish line in Harrogate.